pjtunstall/mad/README.md

 Multiplayer Bomberman game working.
 Just need to add a framework.

+Notes:

-Note 1: The instructions and audit expect us to have a simple lobby with a 20s countdown, followed by a 10s countdown for whoever was had joined during the first countdown.
+1. The instructions and audit expect us to have a simple lobby with a 20s countdown, followed by a 10s countdown for whoever was had joined during the first countdown.
 Instead, I chose to just implement a 10s countdown.
 The two countdowns didn't make dramatic sense in the context of my over-the-top intro!

-Note 2: I started a fresh repo for Gitea.
+2. I started a fresh repo for Gitea.
 That's because I used GitHub at first, which has a more generous memory limit for individual files.
 When I discovered that one of the sound effect files was too big for Gitea, I trimmed it to fit, but Gitea still won't accept the repo as there's a reference to the old file in history.

-Note 3: as it stands, it only allows a single instance of the game to be played at any one time.
+3. As it stands, it only allows a single instance of the game to be played at any one time.
+Switching to allow multiple instances would take some work.
+For that reason, I'm no longer aiming to host it in the near future.

 # Todo

-## Required
+## Add framework

-- FRAMEWORK
-  - Just game `grid`?
-    - That's probably enough to satisfy the spirit of the exercise without getting bogged down in making it work with all the optional extras of the intro too.
-All they ask is that we use the framework; they don't say how or to what extent.
-They don't even ask about it at the audit.
+We needs to decide which framework to use: mine, Stefan's, or something based on Rodrigo Pombo's `Didact`.
+Rather than letting that hold us up, we could pick one and have a go.
+In what follows, for definiteness, I'll assume we're using my `overReact` (because, being made maively, I think it will lend itself to naive, and hence quick and easy, use), but a lot of the points will hold for any of them.
+I'll assume the goal is simply to framework the core game, taking `grid` or perhaps `gridWrapper` as the app.
+That's enough to satisfy the spirit of the exercise without getting bogged down in making it work with all the optional extras of the intro too.

-  - Decide which mini-framework to use: mine was made naively, and thus lends itself to naive technique; plenty of escape hatches.
+Here's what I think we'll need to do:

+Find all DOM elements that belong to the app, all code that accesses or changes them, and all relevant global variables.
+Code that access or changes DOM elements may be

+- top-level: typically global variable declarations
+- in event handlers (input handlers and WebSocket on-message handlers)
-  - Note where all relevant the DOM stuff is in the game: `generateLevel`, `buildGrid`, socket handlers, `gameLoop`, `move`, `setSprite`.
-Audio is ouside of DOM, so ignore that.
+- in normal functions such as `generateLevel`, `buildGrid`, `gameLoop`, `move`, `setSprite`.

+Write functions to create the virtual nodes and combine them to make the app.

-  - Think of suitable state variables to trigger updates.
+Think of any suitable state variables that we want trigger automatic updates.
+We also have the option (escape hatch) of being able to simply call the `update()` method on the app.

+Rewrite the code to use the framework.
+Some of this will just be a matter of switching from DOM syntax to virtual DOM syntax.
+I anticipate it will only be in the event handlers whose logic will need changing a bit.

 ## Extra